Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that convert a number from base 2 to base 10
+a script that print all possible combination of two letters,except oo.